Tereshchenkolab/cardiacmemory/README.md

 under review

 ### Data analyzed in the manuscript
+See folder "QRS_T_DDD2_AAI2".
 Fully de-identified raw digital ECG signal is provided within MATLAB .fig files.
 Fig files contain data matrix, and represent three-dimensional vectorcardiographic loops: QRS and T loops after 7 days of pacing, in AAI and DDD mode.
 AAI-7 and DDD-7 angles and vectors are plotted.